-- i.
-Provide general disclosures regarding whether completion of that program would be sufficient to meet licensure requirements in the state where the student is physically located for that occupation by placing each state in one of these categories: - a.
-The institution determined that its curriculum meets the state educational requirements for licensure or certification. - b.
-The institution determined that its curriculum does not meet the state educational requirements for licensure or certification. - c.
-The institution has not determined whether its curriculum meets the state educational requirements for licensure or certification. - ii.
-For each prospective or enrolled student located in the states described in (i)(b) and (i)(c), the institution must provide direct notice of whether completion of that program would be sufficient to meet licensure or certification requirements as follows to: - a.
-Prospective students prior to program enrollment. - b.
+- a.
+Provide general disclosures regarding whether completion of that program would be sufficient to meet licensure requirements in the state where the student is physically located for that occupation by placing each state in one of these categories: - i.
+The institution determined that its curriculum meets the state educational requirements for licensure or certification. - ii.
+The institution determined that its curriculum does not meet the state educational requirements for licensure or certification. - iii.
+The institution has not determined whether its curriculum meets the state educational requirements for licensure or certification. - b.
+For each prospective or enrolled student located in the states described in (a)(ii) and (a)(iii), the institution must provide direct notice of whether completion of that program would be sufficient to meet licensure or certification requirements as follows to: - i.
+Prospective students prior to program enrollment. - ii.
 Enrolled students within 14 calendar days after a determination that the student's location has changed to another state or the program no longer meets the original determination made at the time of enrollment.

-V.H.5.
-Publish the process for submitting complaints to the appropriate state authorities or state approval agencies where the institution is located and where enrolled students reside.
+V.H.6.
+Publish the process for submitting complaints to the appropriate state authorities or state approval agencies where the institution is located and where enrolled students are physically located.